voidSAMA528/voidSAMA528/README.md

-- 👋 Hi, I’m Ankit Patras Topno aka @voidSAMA528
+- 👋 Hi, I’m Ankit aka @voidSAMA528
 - 👀
 - 🌱
 - 😄 This is all I want to say.